 Birch Community Garden Plots at the Salvation Army in Broomfield are available on a first-come/first-serve basis but gardeners who participated in the prior year will be given priority.
 Once all plots have been designated a waiting list will be established and gardeners will be contacted when a plot becomes available.

-In exchange for the use of the land, the Garden requests a small donation and a minimum of 20 hours of volunteer time for the season in the garden.
+In exchange for the use of the land, the Garden requires a minimum of 20 hours of volunteer time in the donation beds for the season in the garden.
 All gardeners assigned an individual plot are required to sign a waiver and agreement for use of the land and participation in the Birch Community Garden.
-To view the terms of the waiver and agreement please check out the Terms & Responsibilities page.
+Please check out the Terms & Responsibilities page for more information.

 Helpful Information for Individual Birch Gardeners: